mdn/content/files/en-us/web/http/headers/x-forwarded-for/index.md

 The `X-Forwarded-For` header is untrustworthy when no trusted reverse proxy (e.g., a load balancer) is between the client and server.
 If the client and all proxies are benign and well-behaved, then the list of IP addresses in the header has the meaning described in the [Directives](#directives) section.
-But if there’s a risk the client or any proxy is malicious or misconfigured, then it’s possible any part (or the entirety) of the header may have been spoofed (and may not be a list or contain IP addresses at all).
+But if there's a risk the client or any proxy is malicious or misconfigured, then it's possible any part (or the entirety) of the header may have been spoofed (and may not be a list or contain IP addresses at all).

 If any trusted reverse proxies are between the client and server, the final `X-Forwarded-For` IP addresses (one for each trusted proxy) are trustworthy, as they were added by trusted proxies.
-(That’s true as long as the server is _only_ accessible through those proxies and not also directly).
+(That's true as long as the server is _only_ accessible through those proxies and not also directly).

 Any security-related use of `X-Forwarded-For` (such as for rate limiting or IP-based